Skip to content

 9. What is the ready reckoner rate?

 Government’s minimum property valuation per zone.
 Stamp duty = higher of sale price or RR rate.
 If developer gives "discount" below RR, you still pay stamp duty on RR.
-Maharashtra hiking RR 5%+ from April 2026.
+Good news for FY2026-27: RR rates are unchanged, keeping stamp duty costs stable.
+See full analysis.

 10. How to verify clear title?